cora7126/bfss/README.jody.txt

 ########################## github
 you need to:
-git checkout master
-git pull
-git checkout -b bfss-jody-0623 git commit -am "First commit" git push -u origin my_new_branch
+git checkout master                   // Switches to the specified branch and updates the working directory git pull                              // Updates your current local working branch with all new commits from the corresponding remote branch on GitHub git checkout -b bfss-jody-0623        // daily branch creation git commit -am "First commit"         // -a automatically stage all tracked, modified files before the commit.  -m is for message "First Commit" git push -u origin bfss-jody-0623      // Uploads all local branch commits to GitHub

 ########################### UNIX COMMANDS